hpiedcoq/SentrySyria/README.md

 # SentrySyria

-This repo contains dumps of all the accessible messages sent by the Sentry_Syria accounts on Social Networks, from 2016-08-01 to 2018-08-30
+This repo contains dumps of all the accessible messages sent by the Sentry_Syria accounts on Social Networks, from 2016-08-01 to 2018-08-30.
+I try to update and maintain these datasets every month.

 ![Logo Sentry Syria](https://pbs.twimg.com/profile_images/874946861550981120/7iN_hPbN_400x400.jpg)